Viscosity: Amorphous materials

 where $A$, $B$, $C$, $D$ are all constants, provides a good fit to experimental data over the entire range of temperatures, while at the same time reducing to the correct Arrhenius form in the low and high temperature limits.
-This expression can be motivated from various theoretical models of amorphous materials at the atomic level.
+This expression, also known as Duouglas-Doremus-Ojovan model, can be motivated from various theoretical models of amorphous materials at the atomic level.

 A two-exponential equation for the viscosity can be derived within the Dyre shoving model of supercooled liquids, where the Arrhenius energy barrier is identified with the high-frequency shear modulus times a characteristic shoving volume.
 Upon specifying the temperature dependence of the shear modulus via thermal expansion and via the repulsive part of the intermolecular potential, another two-exponential equation is retrieved:

 where $C_{G}$ denotes the high-frequency shear modulus of the material evaluated at a temperature equal to the glass transition temperature $T_{g}$, $V_{c}$ is the so-called shoving volume, i.e. it is the characteristic volume of the group of atoms involved in the shoving event by which an atom/molecule escapes from the cage of nearest-neighbours, typically on the order of the volume occupied by few atoms.
 Furthermore, $\alpha_{T}$ is the thermal expansion coefficient of the material, $\lambda$ is a parameter which measures the steepness of the power-law rise of the ascending flank of the first peak of the radial distribution function, and is quantitatively related to the repulsive part of the interatomic potential.
 Finally, $k_{B}$ denotes the Boltzmann constant.